ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

     - This is the first time you get a friendly rival.
 Sadly this generation has a very weak rival.
 You don't even get to see the final evolution of their starting pokemon.
 Blue and Silver are better rivals.
     - At the same time, you get a second rival, Wally.
         - Wally becomes stronger than your first Rival.
-- Two kinds of Bicycle
+- Added Two kinds of Bicycle
     - Mach Bike
         - Faster Bike
     - Acro Bike
         - You can perfom tricks
     - You can't have both bikes at the same time.
 From a design perspective, this just could be solved when by merging them at the end of the game, as a "reward".
+    - Both Bikes allowed you to proceed to different terrains.
-- Stats Judge (Emerald Only)
+- Added Stats/IV Judge (Emerald Only)
     - This NPC will tell you in a "spoken language" if your Pokemon has good genes (IVs).
 - Dungeons.
 Total: 23 (or 30 with Trick House)
     - Abandoned Ship